SELECTING A workplace prevention HARASSMENT TRAINER IN NORTH DAKOTA

 Document your notification made to the employer, and then carefully note the response.
 If the issue does not get properly handled, you can advance your claim to the government organization that enforces North Dakota workplace sexual harassment laws .
 This would be a state labor office or the Equal Employment Opportunity Commission (EEOC).
 If they do not get the issue resolved, or if they discover an ongoing pattern, you can file a federal lawsuit against your employer for their actions and failure to resolve the issue.

-How Long Do I Have to File A Sexual Harassment Claim In North Dakota?
+How Long Do I Have to File A workplace prevention Harassment Claim In North Dakota?

 You have 180 days from the date of the incident to file a complaint per federal laws, but since there are North Dakota laws that apply, your time limit is extended to 300 days.
 If you do not file before the deadline runs out, your claim will be dismissed, and you cannot recover compensation.
 Start gathering evidence right away and make sure you have the issue addressed and claim underway in a timely fashion.

-North Dakota cities providing onsite Sexual harassment training Seminars:
+North Dakota cities providing onsite workplace prevention harassment training Seminars:

 Hampton Inn & Suites Fargo Medical Center